 - nature walks, crafts, family field games (volleyball, horseshoes, and disc golf), theatre workshops, canoeing, and more were going on all week

-For individuals to large groups, there are several choices for lodging at Mo Ranch, some of which include:s dorm housing for up to 150 guests, tent camping, cabins with bunk beds, an early Spanish mansion with eight bedrooms each with private baths (this was the original owners mansion), two bedroom apartments, a 1930's native stone and cedar hilltop retreat with breathtaking views, standard lodge hotel type rooms, and more.
+For individuals to large groups, there are several choices for lodging at Mo Ranch, some of which includes: dorm housing for up to 150 guests, tent camping, cabins with bunk beds, a Spanish mansion with eight bedrooms each with private baths (this was the original owners mansion), two bedroom apartments, a 1930's native stone and cedar hilltop retreat with breathtaking views, standard lodge hotel type rooms, and more.

 All of the housing is a combination of rock and wood and blends in naturally with the surroundings.
 We stayed on the 2nd floor of the Wynne Lodge in an oversized single room with large outdoor deck and two chairs, two queen beds, a full bath, closet, 4 drawer dresser, and a table with two chairs.
 The room was clean and comfortable but don't expect the Ritz Carlton.
 You're hear to have fun so there is no TV or the cell service is spotty - leave the phone, electronic games, and computers at home and enjoy all that Mo Ranch offers.

 Mo Ranch Dining